NIYI100/Chess-Bot/Documentation/Userguide.md

   followed by the moves "a2a4" and "h7h5".
 * `go`: Tells the engine that it should execute search for the best move

-If you want to put that move on the board afterwards you have to use the `position` command.
+If you want to put that move on the board afterward you have to use the `position` command.

 ### Dedicated GUI
 I strongly advise the use of [Arena](http://www.playwitharena.de).
-After downloading and starting the programm a chess engine can be loaded by pressing `engines -> install new engine`.
-The enigine lays in [main.exe](/dist/main.exe).
-If you want to build you own .exe if you changed things you can do this as folows:
+After downloading and starting the program a chess engine can be loaded by pressing `engines -> install new engine`.
+The engine lays in [main.exe](/dist/main.exe).
+If you want to build you own .exe if you changed things you can do this as follows:
 * `pip install pyinstaller`
 * `pyinstaller --onefile Application/main.py`